tintin12342/aktivis/README.md

 # Aktivis

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2 and uses Node v20.9.0.

 ## Development server